Everything You Need to Know About Choosing the Best Wood for Smoking Sausage

 Best Woods For Smoking Summer Sausages

-The ideal wood for smoking summer sausage is a mix of hickory and cherry wood chips, as they offer the perfect blend of fruity and robust flavors.
-However, you can also opt for plain hickory, oak, or mesquite if you prefer a stronger flavor.
+The ideal wood-to-smoke summer sausage is a mix of hickory and cherry wood chips, as they offer the perfect blend of robust and fruity flavors.

 Best Wood for Smoking Venison Sausage